 To identify barriers to the deployment of heat pumps across the EU, and suggest targeted policy measures to address them, the Heat Pump Accelerator Platform will

-- bring together heat pump people from across the EU to work together and accelerate heat pump deployment
+- create a network of heat pump people from across the EU to work together and accelerate heat pump deployment

 - track policies that impact heat pump deployment, especially at national level